How to setup an alarm system using Fibaro Home Center

 Remember, when choosing a mounting location for your external Z-Wave siren, make sure it is installed somewhere prominent – we want people to know you have an alarm installed – and we want it noticed if it is triggered.

-The DOME Z-Wave Indoor Siren offers ten user selectable sounds with three volume levels (up to 105dB) and adjustable siren timeout (30/60/300 seconds or infinite).
-Once connected to your Z-Wave Gateway Controller, this battery powered Z-Wave Plus device can be used as an alarm siren, doorbell or an audible chime notification when a door / window opens.
+The SmartHome Z-Wave Indoor Siren offers ten user selectable sounds with three volume levels (up to 100dB) and adjustable siren timeout (30/60/300 seconds or infinite).
+Once connected to your Z-Wave Gateway Controller, this battery or USB powered Z-Wave Plus device can be used as an alarm siren, doorbell or an audible chime notification when a door / window opens.
 Additional visual notification is provided by built-in flashing LED’s when triggered.

 This Vision Z-Wave Outdoor Siren and strobe is a completely wireless Z-Wave Plus device that is compatible with any Z-Wave Gateway Controller.
 Featuring a loud 115 dB siren and flashing blue strobe.
 Easy DIY installation and rated IP66 for outdoor use – even in harsh Australian conditions.
 Battery operated (4 x D batteries included with approx. 2 year battery life), this loud outdoor siren and strobe will be the perfect addition to your Z-Wave smart home security system.

 With a bit of planning and well invested time, you will be able to create an excellent alarm system using the Fibaro Home Center 2 and Z-Wave security devices – with the added advantage of having your alarm as part of your Z-Wave enabled smart home.
 Do not hesitate to contact us if you would like some free advice, support or simply have questions… Remember, we are always happy to help.

 All the best,